 Whilst most safaris are done from a 4×4 vehicle, there are other options depending on where you are travelling.

-For instance, if you are interested in birds and small creatures (e.g., dung beetles, lizards), then walking safaris are often going to be better for getting close to these animals.
-Boat safaris are going to obviously be the best way to get closer to aquatic wildlife.
+For instance, if you are interested in birds and small creatures (like dung beetles or lizards), then walking safaris are often going to be better for getting close to them.
+Boat safaris are obviously going to be the best way to get closer to aquatic wildlife.

 Of course, this isn’t always going to be possible depending on where you travel, but we definitely recommend signing up for at least a couple of these experiences if you have the option.